We've come up with seven financial resolutions that'll help you get the new year off to a flying start...

 For your New Year’s resolution number three, start slashing those food bills!

-Ditching the big brands and plumping for supermarket own brands, as well as buying from deep discounters and planning ahead, rather than buying on impulse, can also help to shave money off your bill.
+Ditching the big brands and plumping for supermarket own brands, as well as buying from deep discounters and planning ahead, rather than buying on impulse, can help to shave money off your bill.

 4. Cut your car costs